Metacognitive Decision Making Framework for Multi-UAV Target Search Without Communication: Multi-Sensor UAVs Search Problem

 Similarly, the $j^{th}$ target is said to be confirmed by the $i^{th}$ UAV using a confirmation sensor denoted by $S_{n}$ if the following condition is satisfied.

-where $C_{ks}(t)$ is the strength of the signal received by the confirmation sensor and $C_{kt}$ is the confirmation threshold.
+where $C_{ns}(t)$ is the strength of the signal received by the confirmation sensor and $C_{nt}$ is the confirmation threshold.
 The sensing radius of the confirmation sensor is denoted by $r_n$.
 The detection sensor can only give the spatial distribution of the target, whereas the confirmation sensor is used to obtain the exact target location.
 It is useful in scenarios like looking for a person (target) lost in a natural disaster.
 The cellular phone signal detector can be used to estimate the spatial distribution of the target, and a camera can be used to confirm the target.
 Here the confirmation threshold can be the minimum size of the target estimated from camera images.
 The detection sensor can result in a false positive, whereas the confirmation sensor always yields a true positive or true negative.

 Two metrics are used to quantify the performance of the mission, considering the fact that it could be of either fixed-time duration or continued till all the targets in the region are confirmed.
 The number of targets confirmed ($T_{nc}$) during a mission of fixed time duration reflects the time efficiency of the search algorithm.
-For finite time mission, the performance is quantified in terms of the expected value of the number of targets confirmed given by,
+For finite-time missions, the performance is quantified in terms of the expected value of the number of targets confirmed given by,

 where $N_f$ is the number of finite-time missions executed by the UAVs.
 The mission continues until all the targets are confirmed, the time taken to confirm all the targets ($T_S$) needs to be minimal.
 This is related to the completeness of the search algorithm, and the performance is quantified by the expected value of time taken to confirm all targets given by,